 WJF is located in a primarily undeveloped area designated for industrial use, and is almost devoid of noise receptors, save a few scattered residences located in the vicinity of the airport.
 As with CNO, aircraft operations are anticipated to increase at WJF between 2007 and 2016 (independent of the project), but aircraft-generated noise is anticipated to decrease slightly.
-This is due to the reduction in Stage 2 business jets that is anticipated to occur in the coming years, independent of the project.
-The CNEL is anticipated to decrease by approximately 0.5 dB between 2007 and 2016, and this decreased noise level is anticipated to decrease the area within the 65-dB noise contour by approximately 8.5%.
+This is due to the reduction in Stage 2 business jets that is anticipated to decrease by approximately 0.5 dB between 2007 and 2016, and this decreased noise level is anticipated to decrease the area within the 65-dB noise contour by approximately 8.5%.